 certain proteins, including factor VIII, come together to form blood clots and quickly

-If you are low on factor VIII proteins, you may have hemophilia A. Almost all people
+If your factor VIII protein levels are low, you may have hemophilia A. Almost all

-with hemophilia A are male.
-Women are generally only carriers of the gene and have
+people with hemophilia A are male.
+Women are generally only carriers of the gene and

 to develop the disorder.